ctreffs/ctreffs.de/README.md

 # ctreffs.de

-I'm the forgettful type therefore this readme serves as a reminder how to build and maintain this repo.
+I'm the forgetful type therefore this readme serves as a reminder how to build and maintain this repo.

 ## Tools